-Australia’s healthcare industry is growing and changing at a phenomenal rate, particularly as healthcare providers embrace new technology, allowing them to provide better treatment for their patients.
+Australia’s healthcare industry is growing and changing at a phenomenal rate, particularly as healthcare providers embrace new technology, allowing them to provide better medical grade treatment for their patients.

-As we face an ageing population we need to embrace systems that improve efficiency.
+As we face an aging population we need to embrace systems that improve efficiency.
 13% of the Australian population are currently aged 65 and older, this is expected to be 23% by 2050, and 321,500 people received disability support services in 2014.
-With a sharp increase in competition in this sectors, healthcare providers need to stand apart from the rest, and may increase efficiency and improve services through leading technology support.
+With a sharp increase in competition in these sectors, healthcare providers need to stand apart from the rest and may increase efficiency and improve services through leading technology support.

 Changing customer needs are also influencing how the industry contacts and supports patients.
 Younger patients have grown up with a wide range of time-saving technology at their fingertips, and online patient portals and appointment calendars are now expected.
 A study by the Internet Journal of Healthcare Administration in the United States found that when patients received appointment reminders via text message, no shows were reduced by a huge 36%.

-Many healthcare businesses are also using apps and portals to allow patients to see their test results, which is more efficient compared to having them call or make an appointment- saving time for both employees and patients.
+Many healthcare businesses are also using apps and portals to allow patients to see their test results, which is more efficient and highly recommend compared to having them call or make an appointment- saving time and gives peace of mind for both employees and patients.

 Here are 3 Practical Ways to Grow your Healthcare Business:

 Document management systems are improving efficiency and accuracy in the industry, as virtual copies of patient records can be easily stored and then referenced by numerous departments, reducing the need for staff to hunt through drawers of papers.

 Not only are document management systems great for the environment, but technology now supports image files, videos and other document types.
 These document management systems streamline patient record access, safeguard private and valuable patient information, boost patient safety, cut duplication and waste, and reduce costs.

 2. Create an app